-Note: The Executive Director or designee will issue a written exemption not to exceed thirty (30) school days to permit a student who transfers into the district to attend classes until his/her records can be obtained.
+Note: The Principal/Executive Director or designee will issue a written exemption not to exceed thirty (30) school days to permit a student who transfers into the district to attend classes until his/her records can be obtained.
 If the parent or the student fails to present a proper immunization certificate at the end of the thirty-day exemption period, the student will be temporarily prohibited from attending school until the proper immunization certification is received.

-Appeals
+Admissions Appeals

-Appeals regarding admission of students due to eligibility standards will be referred to a three-member Admissions Committee composed of the IRSC Chastain Campus President, the Clark Executive Director, and the Chastain Campus Director or designee.
+Appeals regarding admission of students due to eligibility standards will be referred to a three-member Admissions Committee composed of the IRSC Chastain Campus Director, the Clark Principal/Executive Director, and the IRSC Dean of Education or designee.
 Upon written request of an applicant's parent/guardian, the Admissions Committee will review all documentation related to the student's eligibility and make a determination regarding admission.
 The decision of the Admissions Committee is final.